davidpottingerdesign/davidpottingerdesign.github.io/_posts/2016-1-14-screen-for-usb-uart.md

 It works through my usual shell, some GNOME Terminal on Cinnamon.

-I can type "screen ttyUSB0 19200" and it changes the terminal to their input.
+I can type "screen /dev/ttyUSB0 115200" (for the Bus Pirate) and it changes the terminal to their input.
 I've read in a couple places that it could open in a separate window.
 For now this works.
 The control mechanism is either "ctrl + a" followed by characters or an escape key.
 A couple important commands are detach "d" and help "?".

 I also have a .screenrc file set up mostly to help with automatic data logging operations.